ITDProject/HouseholdFormulationRepository/INSTALLATION.md

 To uninstall modules, use 'pip uninstall ModuleName' or 'conda uninstall ModuleName'.

-Note: For “version” command line prompts, Python requires the use of a double hyphen “- -version” whereas Ant requires the use of a single hyphen “-version”.
-For Java, either option works.
+Note: For “version” command line prompts, Python requires the use of a double hyphen “- -version”.

 2. Install GridLAB-D